senzing-garage/init-database/docs/development.md

 ### Package RPM and DEB files

-1. Use make target to run a docker images that builds RPM and DEB files.
+1. Use make target to run a Docker images that builds RPM and DEB files.
    Example:

    ```console